Book of Abraham: Translation process

-Ancient Egyptian writing systems had been a subject fascination for centuries, drawing the attention of scholars who attempted to understand the symbols.
-The Rosetta Stone, an ancient monument discovered in 1799, had the same message written in ancient Egyptian and the Greek alphabet, allowing for the first comprehensive understanding of ancient Egyptian in modern times.
-However, at the time Smith began his efforts the Rosetta Stone was not fully understood.
-Not until the 1850s would there be a wide scholarly consensus on how to translate ancient Egyptian writing.
+During Smith's lifetime, the recent decoding of Ancient Egyptian writing systems with the Rosetta Stone was not widely known in the Americas.
 Between July and November 1835 Smith began "translating an alphabet to the Book of Abraham, and arranging a grammar of the Egyptian language as practiced by the ancients."
 In so doing, Smith worked closely with Cowdery and Phelps.
 The result of this effort was a collection of documents and manuscripts now known as the Kirtland Egyptian papers.
 One of these manuscripts was a bound book titled simply "Grammar & A[l]phabet of the Egyptian Language", which contained Smith's interpretations of the Egyptian glyphs.
 The first part of the book focuses almost entirely on deciphering Egyptian characters, and the second part deals with a form of astronomy that was supposedly practiced by the ancient Egyptians.
 Most of the writing in the book was written not by Smith but rather by a scribe taking down what Smith said.